vendrhub/vendr-documentation/content/docs/packages/checkout/1.0.0/README.md

 ## Using These Docs

-**These docs are aimed at developers and users** who have at least a basic understanding of  [Umbraco](https://umbraco.com), as well as Umbraco back office principles.
+**These docs are aimed at developers and users** who have at least a basic understanding of  [Umbraco](https://umbraco.com), as well as Umbraco back-office principles.

-As there is no code involved with using Vendr checkout, the docs are simply a series of [Getting Started](getting-started/) steps to get Vendr Checkout installed anc configured.
+As there is no code involved with using Vendr checkout, the docs are simply a series of [Getting Started](getting-started/) steps to get Vendr Checkout installed and configured.

 ## Getting Help